6thfdwp/learning-thoughts/notes/webpack.md

   entry: ['./index.js']
 }
 ```
 The dirname would be `server/db`.
-We might not be able to read correct file.
+We might not be able to read files which needs correct absolute path.

 > false: The regular Node.js dirname behavior.
 The dirname of the **output** file when run in a Node.js environment.